dwot/isley/README.md

    ```

 5. **Access Isley:**
    Open your web browser and navigate to `http://localhost:8080`.
+The default username is `admin` and the default password is `isley`.

 ---